The geometry of 2-calibrated manifolds: Estimated transversality and finite, Whitney (A), approximate holomorphic stratifications

-For a symplectic manifold transversality along the directions of a (compact) subvariety $Q$ implies that either $\tau_k^{-1}(S_k^a)$ is at $g_k$-distance of $Q$ bounded from below or it is a subvariety (at least defined in a $g_k$-neighborhood of $Q$) uniformly transversal to $Q$. \end{corollary}
+For a symplectic manifold, transversality along the directions of a (compact) subvariety $N$ implies that either (i) $\tau_k^{-1}(S_k^a)$ is at $g_k$-distance of $N$ bounded from below or (ii) it is a subvariety (at least defined in a $g_k$-neighborhood of $N$) uniformly transverse to $N$. \end{corollary}

-Corollary \ref{cor:transD} for $2$-calibrated manifolds is equivalent to saying that uniform transversality along $D$ implies uniform full transversality.
+If we analyze the proof of lemma \ref{lem:reltransv}, corollary \ref{cor:transD} for $2$-calibrated manifolds is equivalent to saying that uniform transversality along $D$ implies uniform transversality over $M$ (along $TM$).
 The converse is also true, extending therefore Mohsen's relative transversality result to appropriate sequences of stratifications.